returaxel/Console-Coding-babysteps/courseplan.md

 	- logical operators:
 	and, or, not, <, >, <=, >=, ==, !=, %

-* if, elif, else
+### We cover:

+* What are if / else / elseif // elif statements?
+* How do they work in executing code?
+* How can we use them with a minimalistic clean approach?
-* nested if statements
+* Nesting if statements

 ## Assignments:
 See "Homework" folder in this repository.